Linda Fruhvirtová

 Linda Fruhvirtová (/cs/; born 1 May 2005) is a Czech professional tennis player.
-On 26 June 2023, she reached a career-high singles ranking of world No. 49.
-Some monthe later, she peaked at No. 187 in the WTA doubles rankings in October 2023.
+She has a career-high WTA singles ranking of world No. 49, achieved on 26 June 2023 and a best in doubles of No. 187, reached on 9 October 2023.

-She made her WTA Tour main-draw debut at the 2020 Prague Open, after receiving wildcard, and won her maiden singles title at the 2022 Chennai Open.
+Fruhvirtová has won one WTA Tour singles title at the 2022 Chennai Open.

 Early life and background

-Born on 1 May 2005 in the Czech Republic, Linda has a younger sister, Brenda (born 2007), who is also a tennis player.
-Linda and Brenda are recipients of Patrick Mouratoglou's foundation.
+Born on 1 May 2005 in the Czech Republic, Linda Fruhvirtová has a younger sister, Brenda, who is also a tennis player.
+Linda and Brenda were recipients of Patrick Mouratoglou's foundation.
 Linda has been training at the Mouratoglou Tennis Academy in Southern France since 2017; she also trained at the Evert Tennis Academy in January 2021.

+Career

 Juniors

-At the junior level, Fruhvirtová won the singles and doubles titles of the Petits As tournament.
+In 2019, at the junior level, Fruhvirtová won the singles and doubles titles at the Petits As.
 Her sister Brenda won the singles title the year after, making them the first members of the same family to win the title for two consecutive years.

 Linda Fruhvirtová achieved an ITF Junior career-high ranking of world No. 2, on 13 December 2021.
-Since that time, she managed to climb to the WTA ranking of 151, on 1 August 2022.